syedali254/Bank-Atm-system-using-c/README.md

-This c file contains basic function of bank Atm system
+This c file contains basic function of bank Atm system and this was my 1st ever project